omniosorg/omniosorg.github.io/_docs/setup/freshinstall.md

 ---
-title: Installation Walk Through
+title: Installation Walk-through
 category: setup
 ---

-# A Fresh Install Walk Through
+# A Fresh Install Walk-through

 The following screen shots step through a fresh install of the OmniOSce operating system on a blank hard drive.
 To perform this